neuroinformatics-unit/beekeeper/CONTRIBUTING.md

 It's a good idea to test locally before pushing.
 Pytest will run all tests and also report test coverage.

-#### Test data
-Test data is automatically generated using pytest fixtures with temporary directories.
-The unit tests create sample YAML metadata files and project configurations as needed.
-No external data repositories are required.

 ### Continuous integration
 All pushes and pull requests will be built by [GitHub actions](https://docs.github.com/en/actions).
 This will usually include linting, testing and deployment.